-Point to point river trips add a level of complexity that makes even a simple outing feel like a big accomplishment.
+Lake paddling with kids is great, but point-to-point river trips add a level of complexity that makes even a simple outing feel like a big accomplishment.
 There's something so satisfying about using a canoe to actually travel somewhere and never seeing the same spot twice.
 There's no denying, however, that it's a lot more work than an out-and-back trip.

 The Androscoggin River in Durham provides a nice, accessible, half-day outing.
 This trip requires you to spot a car.
 It's an easy paddle that feels surprisingly remote, and there are some small ripples, depending on water level.
 Thrilling for the kids.

-Durham River Park is a great place to put it, but if you want a slightly longer paddle (after all that work you're going to put into logistics) you can head up river to the Durham Boat Launch.
+Durham River Park is a great place to put in, but if you want a slightly longer paddle (after all that work you're going to put into logistics) you can head up river to the Durham Boat Launch.
 From there the first part of the trip is next to highway 136, but it's still a nice paddle.
 It's about 3 miles starting at Durham River Park and 6ish miles from the Durham Boat Launch.
 We take out at the Lisbon Falls Miller Park boat launch.
 It's got a portable toilet for that end-of-trip call of nature.